10 Fascinating Things to See in Mexico City’s Centro Historico

 9. Paseo de la Reforma

 Paseo de la Reforma is one of Mexico City’s main boulevards.
 It only cuts through a tiny corner of the Centro histórico, near the Palacio de Bellas Artes, but it’s worth including in your exploration of this area.
-It’s a beautiful, wide boulevard lined with trees and towering high-rise buildings, many house restaurants, hotels, and museums.
+It’s a beautiful, wide boulevard lined with trees and towering high-rise buildings, many of which have various restaurants, hotels, and museums.

 There’s a fascinating contrast between the 21st Century and 19th Century architecture along the way.